 |ANBEE||12g||2dbi||-||87mm||$10 (Amazon)||Buy on Amazon|

 Buy on Amazon

 Best antenna for FPV racing: TBS Triumph

 The ‘Triumph’ antenna from Team BlackSheep was designed by IBCrazy (the mastermind behind video aerial systems) with the specific goal of ultimate noise and reflection rejection for FPV racing.
-The Triumph uses a unique antenna design protected by a special foam-filled and ultrasonic welded enclosure to protect the antenna from trees (or other objects), and a double-jacket semi-rigid cable with tin-plated connectors.
+For the ‘Triumph’, IBCrazy perfected a unique antenna design, protected from trees (or other objects) with a special foam-filled and ultrasonic welded enclosure, finishing off with a double-jacket semi-rigid cable and tin-plated connectors.
 In a video review by RCSchim, the TBS Triumph outperforms other antennas when flying past a large building – a situation that creates noise and multi path interference for the other antennas.
-Watch the video review below to see the difference for yourself.
+Watch the video review below to see the difference for yourself!